Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Integrated Design Example

-The resulting SIS architecture is used to carry out the security lifecycle, similar to the BPCS security risk assessment in step 2 of the design process.
-As the SIS detailed design and verification is not in the scope of the paper, we will assume for the sake of illustration that the SIS design results in a cyber system configuration that has probability measures $P^\prime [A_S]=0.005$ and $P^\prime [A_{BS}]=0.02$ as calculated from the security risk assessment process, which are different from the original CLOPA probability values that were used to calculate the required RRF.
+\item SIS Cyber Security Lifecycle: The resulting SIF architecture $\mathcal{A}$ is used to carry out the SIS security lifecycle, similar to the BPCS security risk assessment in step 2 of the design process.
+As the SIS detailed design and verification is not in the scope of the paper, we will assume for the sake of illustration that the architecture $\mathcal{A}$ results in a cyber system configuration that has a higher probability of SIS security attack failure $P^\prime [A_S]=0.004$ while reducing the BPCS pivot attack failure probability to $P^\prime [A_{BS}]=0.03$ via securing the BPCS-SIS link.